sorru94/edgehog-zephyr-device/samples/edgehog_app/README_NXP.md

 ./tools/gen-edgehog-jwt -k ./backend/priv/repo/seeds/keys/tenant_private.pem -t tenant
 ```

-Now you can login to your Edgehog tennant in the page `http://edgehog.<YOUR IP ADDRESS>.nip.io`.
+Now you can login to your Edgehog tenant in the page `http://edgehog.<YOUR IP ADDRESS>.nip.io`.
 You should use the token just generated with the tenant name `acme-inc`.

 ### 3.3 Step 3